vitran96/evershop-docs/docs/development/getting-started/introduction.md

 ### React

 [React](https://reactjs.org/) is a free and open-source front-end JavaScript library for building user interfaces based on UI components.
-EverShop implements server-side rendering of React components with hidration to provide a fast, performant experience and SEO optimization.
+EverShop implements server-side rendering of React components with hydration to provide a fast, performant experience and SEO optimization.

 ### GraphQL